Export and importThe page was last modified:

 Exporting companies can turn to the Swedish Export Credit Agency (Exportkreditnämnden, EKN), which has different types of guarantees.
 EKN's guarantees insures the risk of not getting paid and facilitates the possibility of obtaining loans through banks in connection with export transactions.

 To further facilitate Swedish companies access to financing as a result of the coronavirus, EKN now offers improved opportunities for operating credits for smaller companies with a turnover of up to SEK 5 billion.
 EKN has also developed a new guarantee for business financing for large companies and their subcontractors.

 A new EU decision enables EKN to temporarily insure short risks in export transactions within the EU and to high-income countries such as Norway and the U.S. Previously, it has not been allowed for state actors.
 The new decision applies to transactions with credit terms for less than two years.

 The Swedish Export Credit Corporation's loan has been increased from SEK 125 to 200 billion and can be used to give both government supported and commercial credits to Swedish export companies.

 The Swedish Export Credit Corporation offer loans to Swedish export companies and their subcontractors to export companies with annual sales of at least SEK 200 million.

 The website of the European Commission includes information on what support and measures are being taken by the EU due the coronavirus.
 Also, transport recommendations and macro analyzes of the economy is included.

-The Swedish Government has decided to extend the temporary entry ban to EU via Sweden until 7 July 2020.
+The Swedish Government has decided to extend the temporary entry ban to EU via Sweden until 31 Mars 2021.
 Some categories can be exempted from the ban, for example people who transport goods and seasonal workers in food production in agri-, forestry- and horticulture.
 Necessary deliveries of, for example, food and medicines should not be affected.